 Amazon has many things going for it.
 Its inventory is unmatched, and it can deliver most items in two days, some even the same day that they are ordered.
 But as an online giant, their customer service is somewhere where clients have universally suffered.
 In this case, whether you primarily respond to your customers through email, phone, or live chat, a direct connection with your clientele is a crucial area where you have the chance to excel past the reach of Amazon.

 Where large companies have to focus on servicing as many people as possible, as quickly as possible, you have the opportunity to tailor your customer service experience to your particular clientele and each customer.

 Once you have found your niche market and have crafted your website, it is time to consider your customers’ interactions when they need to contact you directly.
 Backing up streamlined, enjoyable user experience with excellent customer service that is smooth and personalized will make you stand out as an online retailer.
 It is this ability to craft a personal connection with your clientele that will put you above and beyond.

 Research has shown that the main reason that customers stop using a company is that they believe that the company doesn’t care about them, something that is often caused by a lack of direct personal connection and timely complaint resolution.

 Customer service is your chance to retain customers and show them that you are not a faceless corporation and they are not an anonymous customer.
-Focus on having a small team of people who are invested in your company’s vision available to answer customer service inquiries, and who are able to use technology to connect with your clients directly.
-This can translate to any area of your business, from your shipping practices to your email responses, and will not only help you retain customers but will give your established client base something to rave about to their own network.
+Focus on having a small team of people who are interested in your company’s vision available to answer customer service inquiries, and who can use technology to connect with your clients directly.
+This can translate to any area of your business, from your shipping practices to your email responses, and will not only help you retain customers but will give your established client base something to rave about to their network.